Sbcdn/sif/system_config/readme_first.md

 - sif.service # the systemd service which governs sif

 Please note that all files are contained in this directory of the repo, and need a small amount of editing to work on your system.
-Specifically, always change <YOUR USER NAME> to your actual user name on your system.
+Specifically, always change "<YOUR USER NAME>" to your actual user name on your system.

 Lastly, please note that standard systemctl commands should be used: